adzcai/rlbook/book/6_pg/pg.md

 $J(\theta) = \E_{\tau \sim \rho_\theta}R(\tau),$ is very difficult, or
 even intractable, to compute exactly!
-This is because it involves taking an expectation over all possible trajectories $\tau.$ Can we rewrite this in a form that's more convenient to implement?
+This is because it involves taking an expectation over all possible trajectories $\tau.$ Can we rewrite this in a form that’s more convenient to implement?

 Specifically, suppose there is some distribution over trajectories
-$\rho(\tau)$ that's easy to sample from (e.g. a database of existing trajectories).
+$\rho(\tau)$ that’s easy to sample from (e.g. a database of existing trajectories).
 We can then rewrite the gradient of objective function, a.k.a. the *policy gradient*, as follows (all gradients are being taken w.r.t. $\theta$): $$\begin{aligned}